AloisSeckar/InfiniTimeline/README.md

 * `data-array` - pre-rendered array of `InfiniTimelineItem`.
 Use when the number of data entries is reasonably small.
 If declared as `Ref<InfiniTimelineItem[]>` in parent, reactive changes will be possible out of the box.
 * `data-supplier` - implementation of `InfiniTimelineSupplier` for "lazy" loading of data entries.
 Preffer when pre-loading all the instances in memory would hurt the performance.
 If declared as `Ref<InfiniTimelineSupplier[]>` in parent, reactive changes will be possible.
 You have to set `.changes = true` to notify the timeline component.
 * `chunk-size` - the number of entries to be initially loaded into scroll view area and then re-loaded each time as user scrolls down.
 Defaults to `10`.
+* `images` - setting to `true` will enable displaying small thumbnails next to each item.
+Defaults to `false`.
+* `blank-image` - path to placeholder image that will be displayed if `images = true` and no `imageSrc` provided for current item.
+If no value provided (default), no image will be displayed.
 * `logging` - setting to `true` will enable console debug logs to help you troubleshooting.
 Defaults to `false` and thus no debug logs. **If used, remember to disable again for production!**
 * `css-bg-color` - allows you to customize background color for each data entry.
 Must be stringified CSS color expression.
 Defaults to `transparent`.
 * `css-text-color` - allows you to customize text color for each data entry.
 By default this color also applies to central axis and the pointer icons.
 Must be stringified CSS color expression.
 Defaults to `black`.